Government regulation on fake news is unlikely to prevent malicious actors from meddling in our elections or polarising our societies.

 Cognitive threats, however, should not be tackled with restrictive measures, for the reasons outlined above.
 Instead, information experts generally agree that institutions should focus their cognitive efforts in research, transparency, and education of citizens.

 Much research needs to be done, and much data collected, to understand the phenomena in detail.
 Tech companies, Facebook and Twitter in particular, should be asked to give data to researchers and be transparent in the way they apply community standards, regulations and advertisement targeting.

 Governments and grant-makers should direct more funding to companies and NGOs working on journalistic and technological solutions to monitor the quality of information, and to those that produce non-partisan, independent fact-checking.

 Finally, great efforts must be taken to ensure that citizens have the right tools to navigate the accelerated information flows of the internet era.
 Both public and private institutions should fund digital media literacy programmes for children and adults alike.

 These are all long-term policies that include many independent actors and might not have immediate effects, but that could finally have a significant positive impact without risking further polarisation in societies already on edge.

-Lorenzo Marini is web coordinator at ECFR and co-creator of uCheck, a social platform for collective news verification
+Lorenzo Marini is web coordinator at ECFR and co-creator of YouCheck, a social platform to verify information with expert sources